djhshih/u133-array-to-tcga-rnaseq/README.md

 google-sheet: https://docs.google.com/spreadsheets/d/1slOnzy5JBgjehcCMs6_1qRtbGzgjbGBuQwXt1H0OBzA/edit?usp=sharing

 # Download and preprocess data
 We will be focusing on the TCGA dataset.
 For the rna-seq data, we download it through PANCAN; for the microarray data, we download them through the GEO.
+Details of the datasets can be found in the google sheet stated above.

 Expression and phenotype annotation are stored in `./exprs`